KTheodaly/VueExplore/README.md

 ## What did I learn

-This was helpful to see the syntax for calling data and methods in Vue.js Databinding
+* This was helpful to see the syntax for calling data and methods in Vue.js
+* Databinding
-For events, you can use v-on or @ as selectors Modifiers for events can specify how the application listens for events, such as only allowing a user to double their age once
+* For events, you can use v-on or @ as selectors
+* Modifiers for events can specify how the application listens for events, such as only allowing a user to double their age once
-User interactions, the application takes a user input, the nickname.
+* User interactions, the application takes a user input
-Modifiers for user interactions can be chained, for example to enter a favorite quote, the user must click alt + enter, which is useful functionality if you were firing code off whenever a user filled a form field and clicked tab or something like that.
+* Modifiers for user interactions can be chained, for example to enter a favorite quote, the user must click alt + enter, which is useful functionality if you were firing code off whenever a user filled a form field and clicked tab or something like that.
 Any type of event/function based on a specific user action.
+* Two way data binding updates the dom in real time, when you enter a nickname, you see it rendered right away

 ## Future Development